 Victron Energy is a Dutch company.
-However they offer full technical support in the UK.
+However it offers full technical support in the UK.

-Hub 2 is to be recommended when back up is the key consideration, since Hub 2 will back up the whole house, and the PV will continue to function in a power cut.
-If required, Hub 4 does provide a back-up, but it generally only backs up critical loads, and it may be necessary to wire these loads to a separate sub-board.
+Hub 2 is recommended when backup is the key consideration, since Hub 2 will back up the whole house, and the PV will continue to function in a power cut.
+If required, Hub 4 does provide a backup, but it generally only backs up critical loads, and it may be necessary to wire these loads to a separate sub-board.

 The table compares the two systems:

 |Ideal for||Providing full house backup in a power cut, powered by PV and batteries.
 Optimising self-consumption by storing energy for use in the day and at night.||Optimising self-consumption by storing energy for use intermittently during the day and at night.
 Providing critical load backup in a power cut, powered by batteries.|

 |Optimises self-consumption during the day||No in “disconnect at night” mode.
 Yes in “invert priority” mode, although some PV generation may be lost in this mode.||Yes|